pdee/pdee/doc/commands-python-mode.rst

 If locally indicated Python shell should be taken and enforced upon sessions execute commands.

-Toggles boolean `py-force-local-shell-p' along with `py-force-py-shell-name-p' Returns value of `toggle-force-local-shell' switched to.
+Toggles boolean ‘py-force-local-shell-p’ along with ‘py-force-py-shell-name-p’ Returns value of ‘toggle-force-local-shell’ switched to.

-When on, kind of an option 'follow', local shell sets `py-shell-name', enforces its use afterwards.
+When on, kind of an option ’follow’, local shell sets ‘py-shell-name’, enforces its use afterwards.

 See also commands
-`py-force-local-shell-on'
+‘py-force-local-shell-on’
-`py-force-local-shell-off'
+‘py-force-local-shell-off’

 py-force-local-shell-on
 -----------------------
-Make sure, `py-force-local-shell-p' is on.
+Make sure, ‘py-force-local-shell-p’ is on.

-Returns value of `py-force-local-shell-p'.
+Returns value of ‘py-force-local-shell-p’.

-Kind of an option 'follow', local shell sets `py-shell-name', enforces its use afterwards
+Kind of an option ’follow’, local shell sets ‘py-shell-name’, enforces its use afterwards

 py-force-local-shell-off
 ------------------------
-Restore `py-shell-name' default value and `behaviour'.
+Restore ‘py-shell-name’ default value and ‘behaviour’.

 toggle-force-py-shell-name-p
 ----------------------------
-If customized default `py-shell-name' should be enforced upon execution.
+If customized default ‘py-shell-name’ should be enforced upon execution.

-If `py-force-py-shell-name-p' should be on or off.
+If ‘py-force-py-shell-name-p’ should be on or off.
-Returns value of `py-force-py-shell-name-p' switched to.
+Returns value of ‘py-force-py-shell-name-p’ switched to.

 See also commands
 force-py-shell-name-p-on